paulehr/saltstack-wordpress/README.md

 	config.vm.network :private_network, ip: "192.168.0.10"

 This is so we can setup a consistent IP to access the VM with via the host machine.
-Also note what you set this to as it will need to match one of the settings in the salt state files.
+Also note what you set this to as it will need to match in the wordpress salt state file

     config.vm.synced_folder "salt/srv/", "/srv/salt"